MinchinWeb/prjct/README.rst

 In three stages:

 1. Python script installable via *pip*
-2. self-contained Windows exe (still commandline)
+2. self-contained Windows exe (still command line)
 3. self-contained Windows exe with GUI (although that GUI was effectively be a website)

 Libraries / Supporting Programs